-The Head Coach selects the Travel Team Manager (or Co-Managers) for his/her respective team.
-It is recommended that the selected Team Manager(s) not be a related to the Head Coach.
+The Head Coach selects their Travel Team Manager (or Co-Managers) for his/her respective team.
+It is recommended that the selected Team Manager(s) not be related to the Head Coach.
 The Team Manager must be approved by the Board of Directors.
-It is recommended that each manager only manage one team during the season.
-The Team Manager is what makes each team successful by coordinating the many different needs of the team.
+It is recommended that each Manager only manages one team during the season.
+The Team Manager aids in the team's success by coordinating the many different needs of the team.

-Responsibilities may include but are not limited to the following:
+Responsibilities may include, but are not limited to, the following:

-- Attend the annual team manager's meeting to learn managerial procedures relating to the position. - Hold a meeting at the beginning of the year right after teams are selected to cover an estimated budget, possible number of games, possible number of tournaments, possible home tournament, coaching philosophy, and review USA Hockey's Zero Tolerance Policy and Consent to Treat Form (parents must sign these releases at this meeting) - Produce a team roster for each player and coach with player names, numbers, parent's first names and phone numbers. - Keep all team related information on file.
-(Roster, Consent to Treat forms, etc.) - Responsible for all correspondence with parents in order to keep them informed of team events (practices, games, tournaments, hotels, etc.) - Responsible for updating team page on the DYHA website.
+- Attend the annual Team Manager's meeting to learn managerial procedures relating to the position. - Hold a meeting at the beginning of the year right after teams are selected to cover an estimated budget, possible number of games, possible number of tournaments, possible home tournament, coaching philosophy, and review USA Hockey's Zero Tolerance Policy and Consent to Treat Form (parents must sign these releases at this meeting) - Produce a team roster for each player and coach with player names, numbers, parents' first names and phone numbers. - Coordinate home game with on ice officials (i.e., Referees) and off ice officials (i.e., Score Keepers, Penalty Box Attendants) - Keep all team-related information on file.
+(Roster, Consent to Treat forms, etc.) - Responsible for all correspondence with parents to keep them informed of team events (practices, games, tournaments, hotels, etc.) - Responsible for updating team page on the DYHA website. - Handling the team's registration, with the help of the DYHA Registrar to USA Hockey. - Work with Tournament Coordinator for any DYHA home tournaments. - Work with Coach in identifying season tournaments and be responsible for all registration needs for chosen tournaments including sending in necessary game and tournament fees, block hotel rooms for team, and all communication with that tournament coordinator. - Coordinate with the opponents' Coach and/or Team Manager and be responsible for maintaining the schedule for those games (friendship games, scrimmages and tournaments included) as well as reporting scores on the team's Team Snap webpage. - In the event of absence at a practice or game, prior coordination with a parent to handle taking practice attendance, notification of any changes, etc. - Jersey distribution. - Help coordinate photo day for team. - Manage end of year party if the team chooses to have one. - Be familiar with DYHA's rules & policies.
+Mutual responsibility with the coach for the enforcement of above and any duties spelled out within, i.e., game/match penalty notification.

-- Handling the team's registration, with the help of the Registrar to USA Hockey. - Work with Tournament Coordinator for any DYHA home tournaments. - Work with coach in identifying season tournaments and be responsible for all registration needs for chosen tournaments.
-Including sending in necessary game and tournament fees, block hotel rooms for team, all communication with that tournament coordinator. - Coordinate with the coach which opponents will be played and be responsible for maintaining the schedule for those games (friendship games, scrimmages and tournaments included) as well as reporting scores on the team's Team Snap webpage. - In the event of absence at a practice or game, prior coordination with a parent to handle taking practice attendance, notification of any changes, etc. - Jersey distribution. - Help coordinate photo day for team. - All apparel (jersey, warmups, and socks) orders are paid in full when placing orders. - Manage end of year party if the team chooses to have one. - Be familiar with DYHA's rules & policies.
-Mutual responsibility with the coach for the enforcement of above and any duties spelled out within, i.e., game/match penalty notification. - Coordinate all team meetings with the coach staff. - Handle score sheet requirements for all games and recruit a timekeeper, scoresheet recorder and penalty box attendant. - Ensure the medical kit is available and stocked.
+- Coordinate all team meetings with the Coaching Staff. - Handle score sheet requirements for all games and recruit a timekeeper, scoresheet recorder and penalty box attendant. - Ensure the medical kit is available and stocked.